 - Make a note of places such as a garage or shops on route where you could buy water, use the toilet or get help in an emergency.

 - If you’re young, talk it over with a parent or guardian.
 It might be better to start on a school running track to see how far you can go.
-Or why not from your own walking group with friends or family
+Or why not form your own walking group with friends or family

 Food and drink

 Another item to pack with careful consideration are the food supplies.
 Walking is physically demanding at the best of times, even more if you are going overnight and laden with a heavy bag.

 Again, this is a trade-off between weight, space and what is actually needed.
 For beginners, though, it's always best to slightly over-estimate the amount needed than to under-estimate, as exhaustion can set in surprisingly quickly.
 If weight is a consideration, some high-carbohydrate, high-energy bars can be bought from most outdoor retailers.

 Your need for water or drinks will depend on your exertions and the weather, but around two litres per person is normal for a full day.
 Increase this in hot weather.

 Don't rely on the mobile

 Mobiles can save walkers who are caught lost or injured, by helping them contact the emergency services and also be located with pinpoint accuracy.
 However, mobiles are often the reason a great many more people get lost in the first place, with an over-reliance on their smartphone maps leaving far too many people well and truly lost.

 Most smartphone maps are not as detailed as their printed alternatives.
 Many map apps also rely on an active data connections, which may not be available in some of the more remote areas you will be visiting.
 There is also the issue of power, with some mobiles possessing a battery that would give mayflies a run for their money where lifespan is concerned, especially when the GPS function is active.